How do I create a data policy?

 Note: If you are the LUSID domain owner, you are automatically assigned the built-in lusid-administrator role, which has all the permissions necessary to perform the operations in this article.

 An entity in LUSID is a portfolio, quote or similar repository of LUSID data.
 Note not all entities support every access check LUSID is capable of making.
-Note also that a data policy requires an equivalent feature policy in order that appropriate API endpoints can be called to perform operations on that data.
+Note also that a data policy requires an equivalent feature policy in order for appropriate API endpoints to be called to perform operations on that data.

 When creating a data policy, note that in addition to nominating entity dataset(s) you also specify actions the user can perform: